Using Contour Trees in the Analysis and Visualization of Radio Astronomy Data Cubes: Technical Background

-\paragraph*{Contour Tree Simplification.} In the contour tree example of Figure~\ref{fig:contour-tree}(c), the pair $(b, c)$ is a minimum-saddle pair while the pairs $(e, f)$ and $(d, g)$ are saddle-maximum pairs.
-During a hierarchical simplification, the pair $(e,f)$ has the smallest persistence, therefore the edge connecting them is collapsed (simplified), as shown in Figure~\ref{fig:contour-tree}(f); this can be achieved by a smooth deformation of the surface in Figure~\ref{fig:contour-tree}(d).
-This deformation is detailed below.
+\para{Contour Tree Simplification.} In the contour tree example of Fig.~\ref{fig:contour-tree}~(c), the pair $(b, c)$ is a minimum-saddle pair while the pairs $(e, f)$ and $(d, g)$ are saddle-maximum pairs.
+During a hierarchical simplification, the pair $(e,f)$ has the smallest persistence, therefore the edge connecting them is collapsed (simplified), as shown in Fig.~\ref{fig:contour-tree}(f); this can be achieved by a smooth deformation of the surface in Fig.~\ref{fig:contour-tree}(d).
+In this paper, we focus on the persistence-based simplification, other simplification schemes may be employed based on local geometric measures for individual contours~\cite{CarrSnoeyinkPanne2004}, for instance, surface area and contained volume; we intend to use these geometric measures in the future to perform contour tree simplification that suppressing minor topological features of the astronomy data.

-\paragraph*{Scalar Field Simplification.} Given a contour tree simplification, we would like to compute its corresponding scalar field simplification.
+\para{Scalar Field Simplification.} Given a contour tree simplification, we would like to compute its corresponding scalar field simplification.
 Simplifying a scalar function directly in a way that removes topological noise as determined by its persistence diagram has been investigated extensively (e.g.~\cite{EdelsbrunnerMorozovPascucci2006}).
 As pointed by Carr at al.~\cite{CarrSnoeyinkPanne2010}, contour tree simplification have well-defined effects on the underlying scalar field: collapsing a leaf corresponds to leveling off (or flattening) regions surrounding a maximum or a minimum.
 This is a desirable simplification for the domain scientists, as they are interested in reducing noise to zero flux during the de-noising process.
-Figure~\ref{fig:contour-tree}(b) and (c) demonstrate the result of edge collapsing: collapsing the edge $(e, f)$ from the tree results in flattening the yellow region surrounding the local maximum $f$; this is equivalent to introducing a small perturbation to the neighborhoods of saddle-maximum pair $(e, f)$ so that both critical points $e$ and $f$ are removed.
-Such a flattening process is further highlighted in Figure~\ref{fig:simplify}, and in practice, it is implemented under the piecewise linear setting.
+Fig.~\ref{fig:contour-tree}(b) and (c) demonstrate the result of edge collapsing: collapsing the edge $(e, f)$ from the tree results in flattening the yellow region surrounding the local maximum~$f$;